SAHITYA-MODI/C-Sharp-CRUD-Operations/README.md

 Endpoint: /api/entities/{id}
 Method: DELETE
 Description: Delete an entity by its ID.
+Logic Behind Each API
+1. Get Entities
+Explain the logic behind retrieving entities with filters, pagination, and sorting.

+2. Get Entity by ID
+Explain the logic behind retrieving a single entity by its ID.

+3. Create Entity
+Explain the logic behind creating a new entity.

+4. Update Entity
+Explain the logic behind updating an existing entity.

+5. Delete Entity
+Explain the logic behind deleting an entity by its ID.

 Contributing
 Contributions are welcome!
 If you'd like to contribute, please follow these steps: